 — A/P/A Institute at NYU, April 2020

-Zarina was born in Aligarh, India in 1937 and currently lives and works in New York.
+Zarina was born in Aligarh, India in 1937 and lived and worked in New York.
 Her work is defined by her adherence to the personal and the essential.
 While it tends towards minimalism, its starkness is tempered by both texture and materiality.
-Her art poignantly chronicles her life, and recurring themes include home, displacement, borders, journey, and memory.
+Her art poignantly chronicled her life, and recurring themes include home, displacement, borders, journey, and memory.

-Best known as a printmaker, Zarina prefers to carve instead of draw the line, to gouge the surface rather than build it up.
-She has used various mediums of printmaking including intaglio, woodblocks, lithography, and silkscreen, and she frequently creates series of several prints in order to reference a multiplicity of locales or concepts.
-She has long been interested in the material possibilities of paper and in addition to printing on it, she has created works which entail puncturing, scratching, weaving, and sewing on paper.
-Zarina also creates sculpture using a variety of media such as bronze, aluminum, steel, wood, tin, and paper pulp, and works which entail puncturing, scratching, and sewing on paper.
+Best known as a printmaker, Zarina preferred to carve instead of draw the line, to gouge the surface rather than build it up.
+She had used various mediums of printmaking including intaglio, woodblocks, lithography, and silkscreen, and she frequently created series of several prints in order to reference a multiplicity of locales or concepts.
+She had long been interested in the material possibilities of paper and in addition to printing on it, she had created works which entail puncturing, scratching, weaving, and sewing on paper.
+Zarina also created sculpture using a variety of media such as bronze, aluminum, steel, wood, tin, and paper pulp, and works which entail puncturing, scratching, and sewing on paper.